Parks and Recreation

 Named Best of the Best by Colorado Community Media

-- Best Family Entertainment - the MAC
+- Best Family Entertainment - The Miller Activity Complex (The MAC)

 - Best Hiking/Biking Trail - Ridgeline Open Space